bigzeus2005/seo-refactor-project/README.md

 4. [Usage](#Usage)

 ### Description
-In this project, we were taksed with:
+In this project, we were tasked with:

 - Ensuring a given site was up to accessibility standards
 - Fixing the HTML elements so that they follow proper semantics and logical structure independent of styling position